Sleep Apnoea Treatment Without CPAP

 The eXciteOSA device will deliver small electric currents through the mouthpiece to your tongue, this will stimulate the tongue muscle and improve its tone.
 The improved tone of the tongue muscle will help in keeping the breathing passage open during your sleep and reduce the vibration of the throat region.

-Provent Therapy is a simple, non-invasive treatment for Obstructive Sleep Apnea (OSA).
+Provent Therapy is a simple, non-invasive treatment for Obstructive Sleep Apnoea (OSA).
 The Provent Nasal Device uses a valve design that attaches over the nostrils and secured in place with hypoallergenic adhesive.
 The valve opens and closes, redirecting air through small holes to create resistance when breathing out.
 Because Provent Therapy is a small, single-use, disposable device, it’s also discreet and very convenient.

 During inhalation, the valve opens, allowing the user to breathe in freely.
 When exhaling, the valve closes, and air passing through the nose is directed through two small air channels.
 This increases the pressure in the airway (called EPAP or expiratory positive airway pressure), maintains pressure and helps to keep the airway open until the start of the next inhalation.